 Panga First Look Poster: Kangana Ranaut Is All Smiles As She Sets Out To Fulfill Her Dream

 Ashwini Tiwari Iyer's directorial debut, Bareilly Ki Barfi was a huge box office success.
-Now, the filmmaker's next is a sports drama titled Panga and it stars Kangana Ranaut as the main lead.
+Now, the filmmaker's next is a sports-drama titled Panga and stars Kangana Ranaut as the main lead.
 Today, the makers dropped the first look poster of the film and it's quite impressive.

-In the poster, Kangana Ranaut looks graceful in a simple saree and is all smiles for the camera and the tagline on the poster, 'Jo sapne dekhte hai woh panga lete hai' adds more to the charm.
+In the poster, Kangana Ranaut looks graceful in a simple saree and is all smiles for the camera and the tagline on the poster, 'Jo sapne dekhte hai woh panga lete hai' adds to the charm.

-Kangana's sister Rangoli tweeted this poster and wrote, "Awww she looks ditto like our mom here, thank you @Ashwinyiyer ma'am for this film, it will bring much needed respect for working mothers, Ashwiny maam herself is a shinning example of a successful working mom."
+Kangana's sister Rangoli Chandel tweeted this poster and wrote, "Awww she looks ditto like our mom here, thank you @Ashwinyiyer ma'am for this film, it will bring much needed respect for working mothers, Ashwiny maam herself is a shinning example of a successful working mom."

 Kangana had earlier revealed that the sports film is about a mother who goes back to her career as a kabaddi player.
 She had also said that Panga is a unique project that highlights the importance of a supportive and encouraging family in an individual's life.